 Palm Jumeirah

-End your day at the sprawling Palm Jumeirah – the first artificially created, fully functional, inhabited island in the world.
+End your day at the sprawling Palm Jumeirah, the world’s first man-made, fully functional, inhabited island.

 Day 2 – Old Dubai